nrkno/terraform-registry/README.md

 ## License

-This project and all its files are licensed under GNU GPL v3 unless stated otherwise with a different license header.
+This project and all its files are licensed under MIT, unless stated otherwise with a different license header.
 See [./LICENSES](./LICENSES) for the full license text of all used licenses.